dashevo/js-dash-sdk/docs/examples/publishing-a-new-contract.md

 const schema = {};// You JSON schema defining the app. const client = new Dash.Client({
   wallet: {
-    mnemonic: '', // Your app mnemonic, which holds the app identity },
+    mnemonic: '', // Your app mnemonic, which holds the identity },
 });